JF-2121/wasteer-hackathon-docs/README.md

 1. **Estimate how much waste can still be added to the bunker**
 	- Calculate how much of each waste type (in kg) can still fit in the bunker until the full threshold is reached.
-    	- The definition of "full" is shown by the red line in Figure X (missing).
+    	- The definition of "full" is shown by the red line in Figure X (will be uploaded in a second ;-) ).
 	- Note that each waste type has different density and compression properties, so the same mass of different waste types will change bunker fullness differently.
     	- Use the LiDAR data along with truck delivery records to perform this estimation.
+  	- Also note that as waste accumulates in the bunker density will be changing over time, if waste is covered with other waste for a certain amount of time the density increases and the volume decreases.
 	- Showcase your approach at different points in time by selecting several LiDAR scans and demonstrating how much of each waste type could still be added at those times.

 	**Bonus points:**